FAQ

 Multiple Myeloma

 Chemotherapy may increase your blood sugar.
 Avoid foods high in simple sugars.
 Feel free to eat vegetables and seaweeds, but limit your juice intake.
-For fruits, a small amount like e tangerine and a quarter of a pear a day is okay.
-If you can39;t control your blood sugar, get advice from your doctor.
+For fruits, a small amount like a tangerine and a quarter of a pear once a day is okay.
+If you can't control your blood sugar, get advice from your doctor.

 -